SolitworkAS/sw-afc-public-infra/README.md

 Follow these steps to deploy the infrastructure:

-1. Access the terminal and navigate to the desired folder.
+1. Open the terminal and navigate to the desired folder.

-2. Clone the infrastructure repository using Git:
+2. Clone the infrastructure repository

     ```bash
     git clone https://github.com/SolitworkAS/sw-afc-public-infra
-    ```

-    Change to the cloned directory using:

-    ```bash
     cd sw-afc-public-infra
     ```

-3. **Fill out the `terraform.tfvars` file:**:
-   Add the file `sw-afc-public-infra/terraform.tfvars` to the directory.
-   Add the content below to the file and fillout **all** the variables.
+3. Create and configure the `terraform.tfvars` file in the `sw-afc-public-infra` directory.
+Ensure all variables are filled out correctly.
+Here's the template:

 ```hcl
 # Customer Information